What Is Gum Disease?

 Does periodontal disease affect general health?

 Also, gingival bleeding, bone loss around the teeth, and periodontal pockets around them can indicate the onset of diabetes.
-If you are diabetic, you have a very high risk of developing periodontal disease and therefore high preventive measures are needed.
+If you are diabetic, you have a very high risk of developing periodontal disease and therefore preventive measures are needed.

 Nothing hurts me.
 Do I have periodontal disease or not?